StephenJayYoung/KittenSite2.0/README.md

-# This is page for the Kitten adoption site that uses a Yeoman generator
+# This is a new and improved Kitten adoption site that uses a Yeoman generator